yazi-rs/yazi-rs.github.io/docs/plugin/overview.md

 ```

 Each plugin is a directory ending with `.yazi`, containing an `init.lua` file for the plugin's initialization.
-For instance, the directory structure of the `zoxide.yazi` plugin is as follows:
+For instance, the structure of the `zoxide.yazi` plugin is as:

 ```
 zoxide.yazi/